 Transferring data from desktop ArcGIS software to the online GIS solution

 The police of Chile needed a solution for displaying crime rate statistics on an interactive map, that could be used by police departments throughout the country.

 Since several departments of the government of Chile relied on this data, the imperative was to process, upload and render data quickly.
-At the same time, they were looking for a cost-efficient solution, knowing that the new system will be paid with taxpayers’ money.
+At the same time, they were looking for a cost-efficient solution, knowing that the new system was going to be funded with taxpayers’ money.

-Teramaps, GIS Cloud local partner, helped in implementing GIS Cloud solution, satisfying the needs specified by the Police of Chile.
-The technical team implementing the solution was made of 2 software developers, 4 cartographers and 2 policemen, who were able to set up the system in a matter of days.
+Teramaps, GIS Cloud partner for Chile, helped in implementing GIS Cloud solution, satisfying the needs specified by the Police of Chile.
+The technical team implementing the solution made of 2 software developers, 4 cartographers and 2 police officers, was able to set up the system in a matter of days.
 The team used GIS Cloud Map Editor for creating the project, uploading shapefile data and editing it, as well as for customizing symbology, polygon and other data.

 Interested in GIS Cloud solution for the police departments and local governments?

 Contact us here.